rsssf/rsssf.github.io/README.md

-The [`sportdb` command line tool](https://github.com/geraldb/sport.db.ruby) lets you load archive data from the the Rec.Sport.Soccer Statistics Foundation (RSSF) into your SQL database of choice (sqlite, postgres, mysql, etc.).
+The [`sportdb` command line tool](https://github.com/geraldb/sport.db.ruby) lets you load archive data from the the Rec.Sport.Soccer Statistics Foundation (RSSF) into your SQL database of choice (SQLite, PostgreSQL, etc.).

 ## What is the Rec.Sport.Soccer Statistics Foundation (RSSSF)?